 Apparently, the distance between “peace” & “crazy” is one verse.

-Jeremiah, the Psalms, and most any other person God used in Scripture, give us permission, as believers, to be gut-level honest with God (He knows what’s in our heart anyway.):) They give us permission to feel like we’re, at times, going crazy.
+The lives of Jeremiah, the writers of the Psalms, and most any other person God used in Scripture, give us permission, as believers, to be gut-level honest with God (He knows what’s in our heart anyway.)
+They give us permission to feel like we’re, at times, going crazy.

 I love you, Nick